rishub-tamirisa/transformer-mlm/README.md

 - `train.ipynb` provides a complete notebook for loading a dataset and training the model.

-- Completed training runs can be viewed at the [wandb project](https://wandb.ai/rishubtamirisa/encoder-mlm?workspace=user-rishubtamirisa)
+- Training runs can be viewed at the [wandb project](https://wandb.ai/rishubtamirisa/encoder-mlm?workspace=user-rishubtamirisa).
+These are just for fun because SOTA cannot be achieved without actual resources and a lot of time.

 #### Example